saroj-dev/OnlineShopping/README.md

 # OnlineShopping
 # be loyal
-total time 14days.
+# total time 14days.
-time left : 12 days only !!!!
+# time left : 12 days only !!!!
+# Do Best